A significant space

-Organized as a set of curved spaces around a central eye shaped atrium, it conveyed both spaciousness and focus, it fitted a lot in without being crowded.
-Warm wood, raw concrete and white walls were complemented by splashes of color on floors, furniture, beautiful and effective signage, bright doors and it had an organic and aesthetic unity that flowed naturally from the design.
+Organized as a set of curved spaces around a central eye-shaped atrium, it conveyed both spaciousness and focus; it fitted a lot in without being crowded.
+Warm wood, raw concrete and white walls were complemented by splashes of color on floors, furniture, beautiful and effective signage, bright doors.
+It had an organic and aesthetic unity that flowed naturally from the design.

 A honeycomb/hexagonal motif ran through the building, again providing variation within continuity.

 It opened out onto the city, bringing in light and views, but it also had an enclosed and private feel, a place where you could be unobserved (indeed, I tried to avoid taking pictures of people, as it seemed wrong to step on this right to be unobserved).
 The range of services was delightful, and I mean delight-full, and wonderfully presented.